 Use Credible Nexus Letters to File for a Secondary Service Connection

-We addressed this earlier, but it’s still important to remember that one of the best ways to get to 100% disability is to make sure all the conditions you are experiencing are recognized by the VA.
+We addressed this earlier, but it’s still important to remember that one of the best ways to get to a 100 VA rating is to make sure all the conditions you are experiencing are recognized by the VA.

 To prove a secondary condition you must have a medical diagnosis, evidence of a primary service-connected disability, and then a medical nexus that establishes the connection to your primary disability and your other condition.